BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 printf("The value is %d", value); // Will print out `The value is 3`
 ```

+Using brace initialization, you can create an array and initialize all its elements to 0.
+To do this, declare an array wi

 ### Strings

 Strings can be thought of as an array of characters.
 To declare a string literal, enclose the text you wish to convert into a string within a set of double quotations (").